423S26/project1/README.md

 ## Design Decisions
 - Tailwind for fast, responsive styling
 - React Context for simple state management
+- React MUI and Firebase for faster development
 - Routing handled by React Router
 - Vite for fast development server and build